hashicorp/nomad-pack/docs/detailed-usage.md

 ```

 <!-- TODO: awkward -->
-By passing a `--name` value into `run`, Nomad Pack deploys each resource in the
+You can pass the `--name` flag with a value to the `run` command to override the
-pack with a metadata value for "pack name".
-If no name is given, the pack name
+default pack name.
+Nomad Pack deploys each resource in the pack with a metadata
-is used by default.
+value for "pack name".

 This allows Nomad Pack to manage multiple deployments of the same pack.